There is also an option of sub specialization for board certification in Pediatric Neuropsychology.

 You will be asked to submit one practice sample that includes the following:

 The case you submit must be your own work as an individual professional, not as an intern, resident, or fellow.
-It is strongly encouraged that you select a case you have seen in the past two years.
-You may opt to use the same case that you submitted for the ABCN parent application, but note that review methods and criteria may differ for the parent practice sample and the subspecialty practice sample.
-For example, in addition to meeting broad criteria for the parent practice sample, the subspecialty practice sample must illustrate your knowledge of evidence-based recommendations and your ability to communicate with families and educators.
+You should select a case you have seen in the past two years.
+You may opt to use the same case that you submitted for the ABCN parent application, but note that review methods and criteria differ for the parent practice sample and the subspecialty practice sample.
+For example, in addition to meeting broad criteria for the parent practice sample, the subspecialty practice sample must illustrate your knowledge of developmental factors (e.g. timing of the insult, developmental trajectories), evidence-based recommendations that are developmentally appropriate, and your ability to communicate with all relevant stakeholders (such as parents, educators, referral sources).
+Remember there is no oral defense, so the Written Defense document takes the place of that and is essential.
 Guidelines for the subspecialty practice sample can be found here.

 Practice samples are submitted through ABCN’s online portal.
 Instructions can be found here.
 You will also need to register and login as an ABCN Specialist through this page.

-AACN maintains a Pediatric Special Interest Group and listserv where members can exchange information and share ideas.
+AACN maintains a Pediatric Special Interest Group and forum where members can exchange information and share ideas.